humppa123/resilience-typescript/README.md

 ### Token Cache

-A component that uses an implementation of the `ITokenProvider` interface to request a **Bearer** authorization token.
+A component that uses an implementation of the `TokenProvider` interface to request a **Bearer** authorization token.
 As long as this token does not expire, it will be added automatically to all subsequent web calls `Authorization` header.
 If the token expires, a new one will be automatically requested.
 A default implementation is available with the `DefaultTokenCache` class.

 ![tokenCache](./.media/tokencache.png)

-#### ITokenProvider
+#### TokenProvider

-You can easily add your own authorization provider, by implementing the `ITokenProvider` provider where you request a token in any format and convert it to the general `Token` class:
+You can easily add your own authorization provider, by implementing the `TokenProvider` provider where you request a token in any format and convert it to the general `Token` class:

 ```typescript
     /**